Aims and Requirements

 | 50- 74

 Grants will be paid in two installments:

 upon approval and upon receiving a final report.

 2. Collection of dues on behalf of RCs, WGs

-personal cheque or bank transfer.
+Dues for RC/WG/TG affiliation can be paid through ISA membership portal.
 A payee's name and address are immediately forwarded to the secretary of the relevant RC, WG, and TG.
 The amounts collected on behalf of the RCs, WGs, TGs, are transferred on request, free of charge, to each RC, WG, and TG bank account (or, if preferred, sent by cheque).

 How does this service benefit Research Committees?